-As of 2019, all of our outerwear is now confirmed to be produced with wool from industry certified farms in accordance with non-mulesing and PETA regulations.
+As of 2019, all of our outerwear is confirmed to be produced with wool from industry certified farms prioritising high animal welfare, in accordance with non-mulesing and PETA regulations.
 Our suppliers are accredited with OEKOTEX and GRS international standards.
 These certifications act as a confirmation and guarantee that they purchase raw materials and yarns within full compliance of industry standards and regulations.